KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Yasu-2.md

 languages: Common, Gnomish
 cr: 16
 spells:
-  - "Yasu-2 is a 16th evel spellcaster.
+  - "Yasu-2 is a spellcaster.
 Its spellcasting abillity is wisdom (spell save DC 21, +13 to hit with spell attacks).
 It has the following spells prepared and can prepare an additional 22 at the beginning of each adventuring day"
   - Cantrips: Light, Guidance, Toll The Dead, Sacred Flame, Thaumaturgy
   - 1st level: Burning Hands, Faerie Fire, Gift of Alacrity 1x free/Long Rest
   - 2nd level: Flame Sphere, Scorching Ray, Misty Step 1x free/Long Rest